-The second type is an internally written app which you have full control over.
-You can actually redesign and re write the app in order to remove the problem.
+The second type is an internally written app that you have full control over.
+You can actually redesign and rewrite the app in order to remove the problem.
 This will no doubt require a lot of testing and a roll out to whoever uses the app.
-This makes it sound like its easier to just add more resource.
+This makes it sound like its easier to just add more resources.
 What is most likely to happen is you get past one hump and land in the next.

 Weeks of design can save you months of troubleshooting

 At some point someone is going to blame the database.
 In some cases I absolutely agree.
 The DB is only ever going to do what you have designed it to do.
 It just might not be doing it as efficiently as you thought it would.
 By telling the DB to do something inefficient it will do it badly and make it look like the DB is the problem.
 What you have control over is what you are telling it to do not how it will do it.
 So tell it to do something more efficiently and you will find the problem evaporates.
 Other considerations are as follows

 Make sure you choose the right data types.
 This will save storage space on the disk and will use up less physical memory which can cause performance issues.
 Do NOT use the default datatype that maybe selected for you.
 There are millions of tables out there with NVARCHAR(255) datatypes storing single character or digit data.
 The N itself allows you to store non unicode data and it does this by adding an extra BYTE to every single row of data.
 You add that up for millions of rows and across thousands of tables and that’s a lot of wasted space.
 So think about what type of data you are storing and what would best suit that data.